 2. Battery pack

 Nerd alert!
 Incredibly practical and comes in handy when we’re trying to navigate the Amalfi Coast on a little scooter using Google Maps, and helpful when you’re trying to find paid parking garages or highly-rated restaurants and cocktail bars.
 My battery pack was a gift and is good for about 2-3 full charges, though you’ll want to make sure you pack any lithium batteries in your carry-on and not your checked luggage.
 For more packing tips and tricks read this guide.

 I have incredibly fine hair that has seen way too much sun and salt water, and this is the only thing that tames it so I don’t go bald by the time I’m 40.
 Leave-in conditioner makes my hair so silky and saves me when I forget to pack “proper” conditioner – many also offer UV protection as well, which is perfect for those sunny days along the Amalfi Coast.

 4. Longchamp tote or backpack

 Or any tote, really.
 But the Le Pliage ones can be folded and stored when you don’t need it.
-It’s also incredibly sturdy and is water-resistant so it’s not a big deal if you get it wet.
+It’s also incredibly sturdy and is water-resistant with a thin rubber lining on the insider so it’s not a big deal if you get it wet.
 Pictured: My beautiful mum with her trusty tote with Sorrento in the background.

 5. (One too many) bikinis